Columba: Ireland

 In Ireland, the saint is commonly known as Colmcille.

 Colmcille is one of the three patron saints of Ireland, after Patrick and Brigid of Kildare.

 Colmcille is the patron saint of the city of Derry, where he founded a monastic settlement in c.
 540. The name of the city in Irish is Doire Cholm Cille and is derived from the native oak trees in the area and the city's association with Colmcille.
 The Catholic Church of Saint Colmcille's Long Tower, and the Church of Ireland St Augustine's Church both claim to stand at the spot of this original settlement.
-The Church of Ireland Cathedral, St Columb's Cathedral, and the largest park in the city, St. Columb's Park, are named in his honour.
-The Catholic Boys' Grammar School, St Columb's College, has him as Patron and namesake.
+The Church of Ireland Cathedral, St. Columb's Cathedral, and the largest park in the city, St. Columb's Park, are named in his honour.
+The Catholic Boys' Grammar School, St. Columb's College, has him as Patron and namesake.

-St. Columba's National School in Drumcondra is a girls’ school named after the saint.
+St. Columba's National School in Drumcondra is a girls' school named after the saint.

 St. Colmcille's Primary School and St. Colmcille's Community School are two schools in Knocklyon, Dublin, named after him, with the former having an annual day dedicated to the saint on 9 June.

-The town of Swords, Dublin was reputedly founded by Colmcille in 560 AD.
-St Colmcille's Boys’ National School and St. Colmcille's Girls’ National School, both located in the town of Swords, are also named after the Saint as is one of the local gaelic teams, Naomh Colmcille.
+The town of Swords, County Dublin was reputedly founded by Colmcille in 560 AD.
+St. Colmcille's Boys' National School and St. Colmcille's Girls' National School, both located in the town of Swords, are also named after the Saint as is one of the local gaelic teams, Naomh Colmcille.

 The Columba Press, a religious and spiritual book company based in Dublin, is named after Colmcille.

 Aer Lingus, Ireland's national flag carrier has named one of its Airbus A330 aircraft in commemoration of the saint (reg: EI-DUO).

+As of June 2025, a new Public Holiday in honour of Saint Colmcille/Columba is pending approval fron the Irish Government after having been proposed by Donegal County Council.

 Scotland

 Columba is credited as being a leading figure in the revitalisation of monasticism.
 The Clan Malcolm/Clan McCallum claims its name from Columba and was reputedly founded by the descendants of his original followers.
-It is also said that Clan Robertson Clan Donnachaidh / Duncan are heirs of Columba.
-Clan MacKinnon may also have some claim to being spiritual descendants of St Columba as after he founded his monastery on Isle Iona, the MacKinnons were the abbots of the Church for centuries.
-Sir Iain Moncreiffe of that Ilk speculated that Clan MacKinnon belonged to the kindred of Saint Columba, noting the MacKinnon Arms bore the hand of the saint holding the Cross, and the several Mackinnon abbots of Iona.
+It is also said that Clan Robertson Clan Donnachaidh / Duncan and Clan Dundas are heirs of Columba.
+This being derived from male descent from Crinan lay abbot of Dunkeld.
+Clan MacKinnon may also have some claim to being spiritual descendants of St Columba.
+Sir Iain Moncreiffe of that Ilk speculated that Clan MacKinnon belonged to the kindred of Columba, noting the MacKinnon Arms bore the hand of Columba holding the Cross, and the several Mackinnon abbots of Iona.
+The MacKinnons included Green Abbots who were never priests and who were corrupt.
+The Macdonald Lords of the Isles dealt with them, imprisoning one who was convicted of treachery since Iona was the spiritual seat of Clan Donald.